 The rise of purchasing Xanax illicitly

 Any form of Xanax addiction is dangerous.
 However, by purchasing the drug illicitly, greater risk of severe side effects is likely.
 When consuming Xanax which has been prescribed, knowledge will be present surrounding its dosage levels and safety.
-Yet, when purchasing through the black-market, it is unlikely that the drug will meet pharmaceutical standards.
+Yet, when purchasing through the black market, it is unlikely that the drug will meet pharmaceutical standards.

 The greatest danger of counterfeit Xanax is its unpredictability.
 No knowledge will be present regarding the strength or potential side effects.
 In this situation, a high likelihood of an overdose is unfortunately probable, which in some situations, has resulted in death.

 If you’re struggling mentally, it’s important to open up and source Xanax through professional prescriptions.
-Here you’ll have greater knowledge of what you’re putting into your body.
+Here you’ll have a greater knowledge of what you’re putting into your body.

 The potential of developing a Xanax addiction

-Many individuals probably believe that a Xanax addiction is unlikely.
+Many individuals probably believe that Xanax addiction is unlikely.
 Yet, an addiction to any drug, whether that’s prescribed or purchased can develop.
 Likewise, an addiction can develop for anyone; no matter your current mental health state or opinion on drug abuse.

 As withdrawal symptoms make an appearance, it is also likely that individuals will abuse Xanax and consume higher doses to delay those unbearable side effects.
 This is one of the clearest signs that a Xanax addiction is developing.

 If long-term Xanax abuse is experienced, psychotic behaviours, hallucinations and deeply embedded mental health issues can develop.
 Here is where the potential to rehabilitate can become difficult.
-However, it’s important to remember that an addiction to Xanax can be treated.
+However, it’s important to remember that addiction to Xanax can be treated.